 - a.
 Maintain building/street connection by avoiding elevating a building above a parking level at grade, which results in blank walls facing the street and adjacent properties (maximum elevation of first floor above sidewalk grade shall not exceed four (4) feet). - b.
-Consider the expectation of the pedestrian walking by the building by including a sidewalk, front yard, entry steps, front door, and windows that are equated with residential neighborhoods.
+Consider the expectation of the pedestrian walking by the building by including a sidewalk, front yard, entry steps, front door, and windows that are appropriate for residential neighborhoods in the project's location.